 Here's a picture of the gameboard I've knocked up:The Premise

 You play a commuter on the London Underground whose journey to work has been disrupted yet again by the latest in a series of strikes called by the Rail, Maritime and Transport Union

 But this time you've decided enough is enough.
 Someone's got to stop it once and for all, and that someone is you.

 On the day of the strike, a skeleton service (with frequent line suspensions) is being operated by London Underground managers who are qualified to drive trains.
 Bob is travelling around the network drumming up support for the strike.
 Also travelling around the network is Plod (a.k.a.
 The British Transport Police).

 Powered by your trusty Oyster card, you must travel around the tube network collecting suitable weapons, whilst making sure to avoid being arrested by Plod, before intercepting Bob Crow and slotting him.
 Fail and you'll end up in Wormword Scrubs.
 Be the victim of a slotting attempt by someone else and you might end up in intensive care of the Royal London Hospital.

 And you only have until one in the morning to get him.Future Plans

 My plan is to get it into enough of a working state by the end of next month that I can take it to Gaelcon, and try it out on the unsuspecting punters there.
 I'll then release it as either a stand-alone article, or as part of Critical Miss Issue 11 (depending on timing).

-I might later to an expansion game, Slot Bob Crow 2016, based upon this map.
+I might later to an expansion game, Slot Bob Crow 2016

 I have to give credit for the germ of the game to Demonic, from a conversation I had with him a while ago during a then series of strikes.